luis5tb/bgp-agent/README.md

   - The AS is 64999
   - The peers are on the same AS, meaning iBGP
   - Loopback IP for this node is `99.99.1.1`
-  - It allows to discover other OpenStack compute nodes with Loopback IPs on `99.99.1.0/24` and `99.99.2.0/24`
+  - It allows to advertise to other OpenStack compute nodes the Loopback IPs on `99.99.1.0/24` and `99.99.2.0/24`
   - Provider Network IP ranges to expose are in `172.24.4.0/24`
   - It usese BGP Unnumbered (though IPv6 link-local)